Generic Name and Formulations:

 <16yrs: not established.

 Current or history of thrombosis or thromboembolic disorders.
 Known, suspected, or history of breast or other hormone-sensitive cancers.
-Undiagnosed abnormal genital bleeding.
+Undiagnosed abnormal vaginal bleeding.
 Cholestatic jaundice of pregnancy.
-Hepatic adenoma or carcinoma.
+Hepatic tumors.
 Active hepatic disease.
 Uncontrolled hypertension.

 Conditions aggravated by fluid retention (eg, preeclampsia, epilepsy, migraine, asthma, cardiac or renal dysfunction).
 Monitor prediabetes, diabetes, and depression.
 Discontinue if depression, thromboembolic events or allergic reactions occur.
 Reevaluate if jaundice or hypertension occurs.
 Hepatic impairment.
-Not for use in stopping active preterm labor or for use in postmenopausal women.
-Pregnancy (Cat.B) (limited data on 1st trimester use).
-Nursing mothers: not recommended; discontinue at 37 weeks or upon delivery.
+Not for use in stopping active preterm labor.
+Pregnancy (limited data on 1st trimester use).
+Nursing mothers.

-Inj site reactions (pain, swelling, pruritus, nodule), urticaria, nausea, diarrhea; pregnancy-related fetal and maternal complications.
+Inj site reactions (pain, swelling, pruritus, nodule), urticaria, nausea, diarrhea; allergic reactions, pregnancy-related fetal and maternal complications.